Is Raising Cane’s Healthy? The Truth About Its Nutrition

 Raising Cane’s chicken fingers are breaded, and most sides contain gluten.
 If you’re avoiding gluten, you may need to skip Raising Cane’s or create your own version at home.
 Need gluten-free recipes?
 This does rice have gluten guide is a great place to start.

-- Eat slowly: Savor each bite, and you’ll feel fuller faster.
+Eat slowly-savor each bite to feel fuller faster.

 Raising Cane’s and Portion Sizes: Moderation is Key